 “It’s an indicator to me that the Farm-to-Fork Capital designation has really expanded the reach of the local food movement in Sacramento,” she says.
 “I can only imagine that that’s spurred the interest and awareness of more and more people in this city toward the idea of growing your own food.”

-At this clinic, a variety of apartment dwellers, house renters, first time homeowners, and people putting in a first garden attended the sessions, interested in everything from container gardens and raised beds to larger plots on acreage.
+At February’s clinic, a variety of apartment dwellers, house renters, first time homeowners, and people putting in a first garden attended the sessions, interested in everything from container gardens and raised beds to larger plots on acreage.